Open-STEM/IntroToRoboticsV2/course/measuring_distance/locate_object.rst

                     previousDistance = currentDistance
                     currentDistance = rangefinder.distance()

-                    if currentDistance < maximumDistance: # only consider an object detected if it's within the maximum distance

                     if isIncrease and currentDistance - previousDistance > changeThreshold:
                         # if sudden increase in distance, then an object has been detected
                         break
                     elif not isIncrease and previousDistance - currentDistance > changeThreshold:
                         # if sudden decrease in distance, then an object has been detected
                         break

                     time.sleep(0.1)